-The most important site we are visiting is the War Tunnel (Tunnel of Hope) Museum where the original war videos made during the Sarajevo Siege are being displayed and where our guide will explain to you in detail how important the Tunnel was for people who were living in Sarajevo during the siege.
+The most important site we are visiting is the War Tunnel (Tunnel of Hope) Museum where the original war videos made during the Sarajevo Siege are being displayed.
+Our guide will explain to you in detail how important the Tunnel was for people who were living in Sarajevo during the siege.
 There you can pass through a small part of the original Tunnel of Hope, a passage that once brought hope both to the local Sarajevans and other Bosnians alike.

-The entrance fee for the Tunnel of Hope is 5.00 KM for students and 10.00 KM for adults.
+The entrance fee for the Tunnel of Hope is 5.00 BAM for students and 10.00 BAM for adults.

 |Period||all year round|